The best vegetarian protein sources

-BBC Good Food examines the best sources of protein for vegetarians and how to keep yourself fuelled up with nutritious protein-packed fruit, veg, eggs and pulses
+What vegetarian foods are high in protein?
+BBC Good Food examines the best sources of protein for vegetarians including protein-packed fruit, veg, eggs and pulses.

 Why do we need protein?